kenryu42/Face-Detection-And-Auto-Crop/README.md

 # Face Detection And Auto Crop

 A python program that detects and auto crops face in the image.
+Cropped images will be in a folder named “result”.

 # Download